 Steps To Carpeting Your Staircase

-- Measuring – Here it is crucial that you make sure everything is aligned.
-Measure out the stair tread and with some tape; figuring out where the sides of the carpet will be.
+It is crucial that you make sure everything is aligned.
+Measure out the stair tread and, with some tape, figure out where the sides of the carpet will be.
 Keep it aligned on each tread.

-- Stapling – Using silver staples is not going to be help with keeping the staples invisible.
-So a trick here would be to take a black sharpie and color the tops of the staples, in order to make the staples invisible.
-Then staple the carpet about every two inches across, one row on the top and one row of staples on the bottom of the tread.
-So if you have a 12 inch wide piece of carpet, that’s six staples across the top and bottom of the tread where the carpet and padding lies.
+Using silver staples is not going to help with keeping the staples invisible.
+So, a trick here would be to take a black sharpie and color the tops of the staples in order to make them invisible.
+Then, staple the carpet about every two inches across, one row on the top and one row of staples on the bottom of the tread.
+For example, if you have a 12 inch wide piece of carpet, that’s six staples across the top and bottom of the tread where the carpet and padding lies.

-- Last Step – Literally the last step (no pun intended) is to make sure that the pieces of carpet are securely attached to each tread.
+Literally the last step (no pun intended) is to make sure that the pieces of carpet are securely attached to each tread.
 Give it the walk through, coming down the stairs at your normal pace and perhaps at a higher rate of speed in order to confirm you have attached the carpet properly.
-Also make sure that the padding stayed hidden underneath and that nothing has popped out that will make the treads not aesthetically pleasing.
+Also, make sure that the padding stays hidden underneath and that nothing has popped out that will make the treads not aesthetically pleasing.

-So if a high quality staircase is what you need and you would like to know more information on the services provided or about what staircase is right for you, contact the stair professionals at Acadia Stairs today!
+If a high quality staircase is what you need, contact the stair professionals at Acadia Stairs today!